Above shows what this house might look like when reconstructed and faced with cedar shakes.

 The house stood on that site until 1958 when it was carefully dismantled and moved to its recent location.”

-It has now been dismantled again and is ready to rebuild on your site!
+It is about to be dismantled again and will be ready to rebuild on your site!
 Call us for more details!

 Our popular maintenance-free thermopane Tradition Windows with 12 over 12 panes lend the authenticity this great house demands.